luketurnbull/power-sync/README.md

 Code test for Fusion Sync.
 Requirements found [here](/requirements/REQUIREMENTS.md).

+## Presumptions

+- Adding a new timer defaults to 9:00AM - 5:00PM
+- Has to be mobile friendly UI

 ## Tech Stack

 - [Tanstack Start](https://tanstack.com/start) - Meta framework for building web applications.